wasm-signatures/design/README.md

 **Signature verification algorithm for an entire module:**

 1. Verify the presence of the signature section, extract the specification version, the hash function to use and the signatures.
-2. Check that at least one of the signatures is valid for `m`.
+2. Check that at least one of the signatures is valid for `hashes`.
 If not, return an error and stop.
-3. Split `m` (included in the signature) into `h1 … hn`
+3. Split `hashes` (included in the signature) into `h1 … hn`
 4. Read the module, computing the hash of every `(pi, di)` tuple with `i ∈ {1 … n}`, immediately returning an error if the output doesn't match `hi`
 5. Return an error if the number of the number of hashes doesn't match the number of parts.
-6. Verify that the signature is valid for `m`.
+6. Verify that the signature is valid for `hashes`.

 **Partial signatures:**